eremite/notes/mac_os_x_dislikes.md

 * No fewer bugs than other OSes.
 * Have to mess with $PATH way more than on Linux
 * Itunes is considered an important OS update
-* I really hate when the window isn't brought forward when I alt-tab to an app.
+* I *still* find it really confusing to alt-tab to an app with all windows minimized.
+The only way to unminimize is to use the mouse to select from the menu?!

 ## Apps